filipeveronezi/veronezi.dev/outstatic/content/blog-posts/building-things-that-matter.md

 😴 But I once was an *average programmer*.

 What does this mean?
 For me, this was the 🤯 *flip switch* of my carreer.

 I'll explain.

-I studied programming for many years (started when I was 15) and I was a *great student* that apparently would become a *great programmer*.
+I've studied programming for many years (started when I was 15) and I was a *great student* that apparently would become a *great programmer*.
 But even though my grades were good, I always felt *something was off*.
 I was trying hard to be a programmer by making (nonsense) software with deep abstractions, complex architechtures and logic.
 What I didn't realize at this time is I just wasn't *building something*.
 Something that was *truly useful*.

 💡 A programmer doesn't exist to be a logic nerd that creates beautiful code only.
 A programmer should actually be a *builder*.
 A builder of software that solves *real life problems* and helps people in the most diversified ways.